sajjadGG/book-python/advanced/protocols/classmethod.rst

 * Estimated time of completion: 13 min
 * Solution: :download:`solution/protocol_classmethod.py`

+.. warning:: Assinmnent is to complex and has issues with pickling object, with does not demonstrate ``@classmethod``
+.. todo:: Rewrite the assignment

 :English:
     #.
 Use data from "Input" section (see below)
     #.
 Model class based on input data